Would Jimmy Lai Have Been Any Better Off In Britain?

 China’s Consumerist Virus

-BY BERNADETTE SPOFFORTH China’s exploitation of consumerism is a virus, but we created it.
+BY BERNADETTE SPOFFORTH Guest Writer Bernadette Spofforth on the West’s China dependencies China’s exploitation of consumerism is a virus, but we created it.
 I have many experiences of business in China, over 25 years in fact, from dealing with small family factories to multibillion-dollar factories; good ones, who at least attempt to follow ethical working practices, to ones that hide child workers before inspections.
-They all have one thing in common – a collective … Continue reading China’s Consumerist Virus
+They … Continue reading China’s Consumerist Virus

 BIOT is Key